Dev-ClaudiaC/verapamil-adverse-effect/README.md

 # Verapamil Adverse Drug Reaction Analysis

 ## Research Question
-What are the most common side effects reported for verapamil over last 20 years?
+What are the most common side effects reported for verapamil over last 20 years (2016-2026)?

 ---